 The last few years have made clear the role and impact of networks in our daily lives.
 Examples include the major role that the Internet as an information transmission network plays in our professional or personal lives; the influence that social networks have in the dissemination of news and information and impact our politics; disease transmission through contact and transportation networks; or the push in science to understand biological processes at the systems level including the emergence of macroscopic phenomenon such as consciousness and memory in neuroscience through the microscopic interaction of neurons.
 The importance of understanding the above application areas have generated an interdisciplinary effort from a wide array of communities (math, statistics, physics, CS and domain sciences like political science and neuroscience) to both collect data on these systems, postulate models for the evolution of these systems over time and develop models of processes such as epidemics or search algorithms on these systems.
+A recent talk aimed at high school students describing the motivation for the field can be found here:

 I am an applied probabilist and my broad goals are to use techniques in mathematics and statistics to help domain scientists understand properties of their models, help them collect data from these networks via efficient algorithms and develop tools to analyze collected data.
 In most cases, the models postulated are so complex or the size of these networks are so large that unless one “does the math’’, it is hard to gain insight into these systems and models.
 Below is an overly verbose description of my research till date.
 My work falls in three interconnected areas each of which are expanded below (and when the text says “I have worked on” in many cases this means I have worked on this with an amazing set of collaborators, students etc!):